symbi/Github-Bitbucket-Gitlab/README.md

 last_fetch:  Mon Dec 12 2022 08:56 UTC
 ```
 reason different from session2:
-session2 not fetch with webdriver
+* session2 does not fetch with webdriver

 ## clean up
 ```